Applications for Bursary Assistance for the 2022-2023 school year will be available January 18, 2022.

 Kindergarten-Grade 12 – In accordance with the policies outlined in Canada Revenue Agency Information Circular 75-23, parental contributions for students in Kindergarten to Grade 12 may qualify as a charitable donation on your Canadian income tax return.

-Junior Kindergarten and Supervision – Contributions for students in Junior Kindergarten and fees for Gray Academy supervision programs (before and after school; holiday and in-service programs) may qualify as child care expenses on your Canadian income tax return (Line 214).
+Junior Kindergarten and Supervision – Contributions for students in Junior Kindergarten and fees for Gray Academy Supervision programs (before and after school; holiday and in-service programs) for JK-Grade 6 may qualify as child care expenses on your Canadian income tax return (Line 214).

 Talk to an expert – Each family’s circumstances are unique.
 Please consult a tax professional for specific details and deduction information for your family.